NHL-S-Vigmo/Admin-Panel/README.md

 ![open-cmd-help](https://raw.githubusercontent.com/NHL-S-Vigmo/Admin-Panel/main/docs/img/open-cmd-help.png "Open CMD")

 With the open cmd tab (where the path should end with the name of your favourite root folder where you installed the project) type the following command: `npm install` and pressing `enter`.
 This may take a minute or two.
+Do not close the window, you will need it after the configuration part.

 ## Configuration
 To setup the project, we need to set some configuration values in order to work correctly.
 These values have to be stored in an `.env` file.
-- Create your own `.env` file in the root map
+- Create your own `.env` file in the root folder
 - Set the values from the example below according to your environment.
   ```
   REACT_APP_DATA_URL=http://localhost:6965